Neutral member states in the European Union: Changes in the concept of neutrality through membership in the EU

 When joining the EU, Finland stopped being a neutral state.
 While staying militarily non-aligned, it aligned politically, economically and culturally with Western Europe.
 Cultural connections with Nordic and Western European countries had already been emphasised in the post-war period, but the political and economic integration of Finland only gained momentum after the end of the Cold War.
 Finland's decision to apply for membership in the EU in 1992 is often perceived as a sudden and profound change in its post-war foreign policy.
 Moreover, security and identity have surprisingly been the major factors for joining the EU and not economic reasons.
 In order to fully comply with the Common Foreign and Security Policy of the EU, the Finnish government redefined neutrality as military non-alignment and independent defence.
 The EU served Finland as a new way to guarantee its security, to pursue Finnish interests and to express Finnish sovereignty.

-Former Finnish Prime Minister, Matti Vanhanen, on 5 July 2006, stated that Finland was no longer neutral:
+Then incumbent Finnish Prime Minister, Matti Vanhanen, on 5 July 2006, stated that Finland was no longer neutral:

 "Mr Pflüger described Finland as neutral.
 I must correct him on that: Finland is a member of the EU.
 We were at one time a politically neutral country, during the time of the Iron Curtain.
 Now we are a member of the Union, part of this community of values, which has a common policy and, moreover, a common foreign policy."
 However, Finnish Prime Minister Juha Sipilä on 5 December 2017 still described the country as "militarily non-aligned" and that it should remain so.

+In January 2022, ahead of the 2021–2022 Russia–Ukraine crisis, Finnish Prime Minister Sanna Marin told Reuters that Finland's accession to NATO was not on its agenda.

 The Russian invasion of Ukraine in February 2022 led Finland to apply to join NATO, which it become a member of on 4 April 2023.
 Finland's decision to join NATO significantly influenced Sweden's decision to simultaneously apply for NATO membership.